Shreyashsalv2/Meeting-and-chatbot-your-work-done-easy-/README.md

-# Fireflies Clone — Meeting Notes & Transcription Platform
+# Meeting Notes & Transcription Platform

-This is my clone of [Fireflies.ai](https://fireflies.ai) — a meeting-assistant app where you can browse a library of past meetings, open one to read an **interactive transcript** that's synced to a media player, get **AI-generated** summaries / action items / topics, search across everything, and manage meetings end-to-end.
+This is a meeting-assistant app where you can browse a library of past meetings, open one to read an **interactive transcript** that's synced to a media player, get **AI-generated** summaries / action items / topics, search across everything, and manage meetings end-to-end.